roadmap-project/dev-learning-guidelines/database/concepts/knowledge_areas/algorithms_and_data_structures.md

-# Алгоритмы и Структуры данных
+# Algorithms and Data structures
 ## Description
 Answer the questions:
 - What is it?